cb0806151/cbh-mancala/README.md

 - update favicon
 - test out connecting to the Conflux network
 - start integrating UI framework
-- update board after player moves a houses pieces
+- open modal, with option to start a new game, when the game ends

 </p>
 </details>